-Restore Access to Water, Secure a Community's Future

 Azin and her family are among the nearly two million Afghans struggling to meet their basic needs as a catastrophic drought grips the country.
 With the well not working, water has become unsafe to drink, and her two young children have become prone to illness.
 Remarkably, more people in Afghanistan were displaced by drought in 2018 than by the country's ongoing conflict.
 Southwestern Nimroz Province, where Azin's family lives, received 70 percent less rainfall than the previous year.
 The rivers are dry and water points are exhausted.
 The drought has also all but decimated the country's farming and livestock industries, severely affecting families' livelihoods and forcing them to flee their homes at alarming rates.
 Despite these hardships, an overwhelming number of Afghans say they would choose to stay if they had access to water.
 In response to this crisis, Relief International, which has been working in Afghanistan for more than a decade to implement governance, shelter, food security, and livelihoods programs, has scaled up our infrastructure work and emergency relief to meet community needs.
 Funding from UNICEF has made it possible to build new wells and rehabilitate those that have run dry across Chakhansoor, Kang, and Charburjak districts.
 Our staff members work seven days a week to deliver safe drinking water to nearly 22,000 people residing in the hardest-to-reach areas.
 Relief International teams are also working with local communities to teach them how to properly manage and store their water.

-By helping restore drinking water and reduce the incidence of water-related diseases, our response offers families the option to stay in their homes and remain in their communities-rather than embarking on dangerous migrations into Iran or to one of Afghanistan's already overcrowded and overburdened cities.

-LOCAL, WOMEN-OWNED SOLUTIONS TO AFGHANISTAN'S DROUGHT CRISIS

-Local participation, particularly by women, may be the key to revitalizing drought-prone areas of Afghanistan.
-Adelah Muhamandi works as a community mobilizer for Relief International's water trucking project and delivers life-saving water to her friends, neighbors, and other members of her community.
+Restore Access to Community's Future By helping restore drinking water and reduce the incidence of water-related diseases, our response offers families the option to stay in their homes and remain in their communities-rather than embarking on dangerous migrations into Iran or to one of Afghanistan's already overcrowded and overburdened cities.
+LOCAL.
+WOMEN-OWNED SOLUTIONS TO AFGHANISTAN'S DROUGHT CRISIS Local participation, particularly by women, may be the key to revitalizing drought-prone areas of Afghanistan.
+Adelah Muhamandi works as a community mobilizer for Relief International's water trucking project and delivers life-saving water to her friends. neighbors, and other members of her community.
 As the country's drought and conflict grind on, Adelah notes, "Afghan women like me must come forward and help in the development of the country."

-Relief International has been working to boost alternative livelihoods-that do not depend on water-for Adelah and other women who have not migrated, including building on our long-standing activities in Afghanistan to bolster entrepreneurial activities like rug making, tailoring, and handicrafts.
+Relief International has been working to boost alternative livelihoods-that do not depend on water-for Adelah and other women who have not migrated, including building on our longstanding activities in Afghanistan to bolster entrepreneurial activities like rug making, tailoring, and handicrafts.
+BANGLADESH Meet Refugees' Needs, Build Resilience for Tomorrow Driven from their homes by violence, more than 750,000 Rohingva refugees have crossed the Myanmar border into neighboring Bangladesh since 2017.
+Makeshift shelters, constructed from bamboo and tarpaulin, cover every inch of the Kutupalong camp's steep, sandy hillsides.
+The need to construct housing for hundreds of thousands of refugees in a matter of weeks stripped the camp of all vegetation.
+Natural disasters are a persistent looming threat.
+Refugees and host communities are clustered around Bangladesh's coastline, rendering them extremely vulnerable to cyclones, monsoons, and mudslides.
+To mitigate the risk, Relief International trains local first responders in emergency preparedness, helping these communities prepare for monsoon season each March.

-BANGLADESH

-Meet Refugees' Needs, Build Resilience for Tomorrow

-Driven from their homes by violence, more than 750,000 Rohingya refugees have crossed the Myanmar border into neighboring Bangladesh since 2017.

-these communities prepare for monsoon season each March.

-The latest arrivals join hundreds of thousands more Rohingya in Cox's Bazar who fled previous violent eruptions in the 1990s.
-Combined with the existing refugee population, nearly one million Rohingya refugees live in Bangladesh today.

-Bangladesh hosts the world's largest refugee camp, the Kutupalong camp in Cox's Bazar.
-Spanning more than 3,000 acres, the sprawling camp is home to multiple generations of Rohingya.

-While the refugee population has exploded in recent years, Relief International has been working in Bangladesh since 2004 on projects ranging from anti-human trafficking to ecotourism development.
-With the latest Rohingya crisis, we dramatically scaled up efforts to provide critical services for those in the Kutupalong camp, including education, healthcare, and mental health support.

-Our photos offer insight into these refugees' daily lives and the essential services Relief International connects them to in the camp.

-More than half of all newly arrived Rohingya refugees are children who, without access to education, risk becoming a "lost generation."
-Relief International operates 17 Child Friendly Spaces, which provide one of the only structured programs for children inside the camp.
-Here, Rohingya children have opportunities to learn and play, and to forget the realities of the camp-if only for an afternoon.